On some Grothendieck expansions: Introduction

+The family of symplectic Grothendieck polynomials first appeared \cite{WyserYong}, although in a slightly different form and with another geometric interpretation.
+The symplectic group acts on the complete flag variety with orbits indexed by $\Ifpf_n$.
+In \cite[\S2.1]{WyserYong}, Wyser and Yong constructed polynomials representing the $K$-theory classes of the closures of these orbits.
+By \cite[Thm.~2.19]{MP2020}, these polynomials coincide with $\fkGSp_z$ after setting $\beta=-1$ and replacing $x_i$ with $1-x_i$.

 The polynomials $\fkGSp_z$ are more tractable than $\fkGO_z$ in several respects.
-Each $\fkGSp_z$ can be determined inductively by applying divided difference operators to a product formula corresponding to the reverse permutation \cite[\S2.1]{WyserYong}.
-There is also a positive $\fkG$-expansion of each $\fkGSp_z$, which can be constructed explicitly in the following way.
+Each $\fkGSp_z$ can be determined inductively by applying divided difference operators to a product formula similar to \eqref{w0-eq} corresponding to the reverse permutation \cite[Thms.~3 and 4]{WyserYong}.
+There is also a positive $\fkG$-expansion of each $\fkGSp_z$, which can be described explicitly in the following way.

 Write $w_i=w(i)$ for $w \in S_\infty$.
 Then let $\approx$ be the transitive closure of the relation on $S_\infty$ with $v^{-1} \approx w^{-1}$ if some $i \in 2\NN$ and $a<b<c<d$ have while $v_j=w_j$ for all $j \notin \{i+1,i+2,i+3,i+4\}$.
 For example,